CGI-FR/PIMO/README.md

 - credibility : generated data is not distinguishable from real data
 - data synthesis : generate data from nothing
 - data masking, including
-  - randomization : protect sensitive data by writing over it
+  - randomization : protect personal or sensitive data by writing over it
   - pseudonymization, on 3 levels
     - consistent pseudonymisation : real value A is always replaced by pseudo-value X but X can be attributed to other values than A
     - identifiant pseudonymisation : real value A is always replaced by pseudo-value X and X *CANNOT* be attributed to other values than A